 Suzuki Auto sold 1 249 new vehicles in the shortened March sales month, with 1 162 of these units or 93% sold by dealers to private customers.
 In contrast, the industry average for dealer sales is 83.6%, with the rest made up of fleet and government sales.
 Suzuki Auto’s sales performance is 8% better than in the same month last year, despite a massive decline of 29.7% in the overall new-vehicle market.

 The S-Presso allows you to DO YOU.
-To learn more download the brochure and get all the details.
+To learn more about the car that allows you the maximum self-expression; read up on this page and get all the details.